Bigfoot: Formal studies

-In the first systematic genetic analysis of 30 hair samples that were suspected to be from Bigfoot-like creatures, only one was found to be primate in origin, and that was identified as human.
+In the first systematic genetic analysis of thirty hair samples that were suspected to be from Bigfoot-like creatures, only one was found to be of primate origin, and was identified as human.
 A joint study by the University of Oxford and Lausanne's Cantonal Museum of Zoology and published in the Proceedings of the Royal Society B in 2014, the team used a previously published cleaning method to remove all surface contamination and the ribosomal mitochondrial DNA 12S fragment of the sample.
 The sample was sequenced and then compared to GenBank to identify the species origin.
 The samples submitted were from different parts of the world, including the United States, Russia, the Himalayas, and Sumatra.
 Other than one sample of human origin, all but two are from common animals.
-Black and brown bears accounted for most of the samples, other animals include cow, horse, dog/wolf/coyote, sheep, goat, deer, raccoon, porcupine, and tapir.
+Black and brown bears accounted for most of the samples; other animals include cow, horse, dog/wolf/coyote, sheep, goat, deer, raccoon, porcupine, and tapir.
 The last two samples were thought to match a fossilized genetic sample of a 40,000 year old polar bear of the Pleistocene epoch; a second test identified these hairs as being from a rare type of brown bear.

 In 2019, the FBI declassified an analysis it conducted on alleged Bigfoot hairs in 1976.
-Bigfoot researcher Peter Byrne sent the FBI 15 hairs attached to a small skin fragment and asked if the bureau could assist him in identifying it.
+Bigfoot researcher Peter Byrne sent the FBI fifteen hairs attached to a small skin fragment and asked if the bureau could assist him in identifying it.
 Jay Cochran Jr., assistant director of the FBI's Scientific and Technical Services division responded in 1977 that the hairs were of deer family origin.